AMWA-TV/bcp-005-03/docs/NMOS-With-IPMX-PEP.md

 ## Parameters

-The [TR-10-13][] technical recommendation defines the following parameters, which are accessible both as IS-05 extended transport parameters (including constraints), and as `privacy` attribute parameters in SDP transport files.
+The [TR-10-13][] technical recommendation defines the following parameters, which are accessible as IS-05 extended transport parameters (including constraints), and as `privacy` attribute parameters in SDP transport files, with the exception of ECDH parameters which are not present in the SDP file.

 For transport protocols using an SDP transport file: a Sender MUST communicate privacy encryption parameters in the SDP transport file associated with a privacy-encrypted stream, and MUST also communicate these parameters using the extended NMOS transport parameters.